whiskishivers/wxbot/README.md

 `/w subscribe` Set alert channel by running this command in it

-`/w add point` Add a forecast zone using GPS latitude and longitude.
+`/w add point` Include alerts from forecast and county zones associated with a given GPS coordinate

-`/w add zone` Add a forecast zone using a zone identifier.
-See below.
+`/w add zone` Include alerts from a specified forecast zone.
+See below

 ## Examples
-Visit the [NWS alerts page](https://alerts.weather.gov/) to look up zone IDs.
-The bot currently supports forecast zones only.
+Visit the [NWS alerts page](https://alerts.weather.gov/) to look up zone IDs. `add zone` only supports forecast zones.
+Use the `add point` command to include county zones.
 Multiple identifiers can be added in one command if they are separated by a comma.

 ### Zone IDs
 Alerts for Pensacola, Pensacola Bay and adjacent ocean zones in the Gulf: `/w add zone GMZ634,FLZ202,GMZ655,GMZ650`